 Faculty and Community

-Our dedicated faculty at Sheridan College will make sure you understand the fundamentals of Athletic Training.
-From Foundations of Exercise Science to Methods of Training and Conditioning, our enthusiastic, highly trained instructors will guide you through hands-on courses.
+Our dedicated faculty at NWCCD will make sure you understand the fundamentals of Athletic Training.
+From Foundations of Exercise Science to Methods of Training and Conditioning, our enthusiastic, highly trained instructors will guide you through well designed and fun courses.

-Sheridan College has strong partnerships when it comes to Athletic Training.
+NWCCD has strong partnerships when it comes to Athletic Training.
 Students who complete the Associate of Science in Athletic Training pursue higher education across the country.
-Sheridan College also has articulation partnerships with the University of Montana in Missoula and Montana State University-Billings to earn Master’s degrees in Athletic Training within three years after graduating from Sheridan College.
+NWCCD also has articulation partnerships with Montana State University-Billings to earn Master’s degrees in Athletic Training within three years after graduating from NWCCD.
+In conclusion, take two years at Sheridan College and then transfer to Montana State University- Billings and graduate in three years with a Master’s degree in Athletic Training.

 Careers and Opportunities

 From working in high schools and colleges to professional sports teams, athletic trainers are found virtually everywhere sports and physical activities are played.
-Earning Sheridan College’s highly regarded Associate of Science degree will allow you to seamlessly transfer to a bachelor’s degree across the region or country and ultimately pursue a career in the field.
+Earning NWCCD’s highly regarded Associate of Science degree will allow you to seamlessly transfer to a master’s degree across the region or country and ultimately pursue a career in the field.
 As an athletic trainer, your duties may include:

 - Evaluate athletic injuries